Harley-Davidson Inc research snapshot

 Rating

-Average-quality iconic motorcycle manufacturer with a powerful brand moat but challenged by an aging core demographic, declining shipment volumes, and a stalled electric vehicle pivot
+Average-quality iconic motorcycle manufacturer with a powerful brand moat but challenged by an aging core demographic, declining shipment volumes, a stalled electric vehicle pivot, and a leadership transition that has drawn public criticism

 Trend status